MTG/acousticbrainz-genre-dataset/README.md

 - 13-15 September MediaEval 2017 Workshop in Dublin

 ## Task description
-This task invites participants to predict genre and subgenre of unknown music recordings (songs) given automatically computed features of those recordings.
-We provide a training set of such audio features taken from the AcousticBrainz database and genre and subgenre labels from four different music metadata websites.
-The taxonomies that we provide for each website vary in their specificity and breadth.
+This task invites participants to **predict genre and subgenre of unknown music recordings (songs) given automatically computed features of those recordings**.
+We provide a training set of such audio features taken from the [AcousticBrainz](http://acousticbrainz.org/) database together with **four different ground truths of genre and subgenre labels**.
+These genre datasets were created using as a source four different music metadata websites.
+Their genre taxonomies vary in namespaces, specificity and breadth.
 Each source has its own definition for its genre labels meaning that these labels may be different between sources.
 Participants must train model(s) using this data and then generate predictions of genre and subgenre labels for a test set.

-Participants will be given four development datasets.
-All proposed models will be evaluated on four testing datasets in two subtasks:
+Participants will be given four development datasets (features + genre ground truths).
+All proposed models will be evaluated on four testing datasets.
+The goal is to create a system that uses provided music features as an input and predicts genre and subgenre labels, following genre taxonomy of each testing dataset, as an output.

+The task includes two subtasks:

-- Subtask 1: consider each set of genre annotations individually to generate predictions.
-This subtask serves as a baseline for Subtask 2.
+- Subtask 1: consider each genre ground truth individually to generate predictions for the four testing datasets.
+This subtask will serve as a baseline for Subtask 2.
-- Subtask 2: combine sources together to generate predictions
+- Subtask 2: combine genre ground truths together to generate predictions for the four testing datasets.

 Participants are expected to create models and submit their predictions for both subtasks.
-In the case they only want to work on Subtask 1, the same predictions will be used for evaluation in the subtask 2.
+In the case they only want to work on Subtask 1, the same predictions will be used for evaluation in the Subtask 2.

-In both tasks participants must create a system that uses provided music features as an input and predicts genre labels as an output.
+Below is a detailed description of the subtasks.

 **Subtask 1: Single-source Classification.**
-This subtask will explore conventional systems each one trained on a single dataset.
+This subtask will explore conventional systems each one trained on a single grount-truth dataset.
 Participants will submit predictions for the test set of each dataset separately, following their respective class spaces (genres and subgenres).
 These predictions will be produced by a separate system for each dataset, trained without any information from the other sources.

 ![alt text](img/ab_subtask1.jpeg)

 **Subtask 2: Multi-source Classification.**
 This subtask will explore how to combine several ground-truth sources to create a classification system.
-We will provide the same four test sets, each created from one of the four data sources.
+We will use the same four test sets, each created from one of the four data sources.
 Participants will submit predictions for each test set separately, again following each corresponding genre class space.
 Predictions may be produced by a single system for all datasets or by one system for each dataset.
 Participants are free to make their own decision, however, about how to combine the training data/ground truth.

 ![alt text](img/ab_subtask2.jpeg)

-Participants are expected to submit predictions for both subtasks.
-If they only want to work on the first subtask, they should submit the same predictions for the second subtask.
-We allow only five evaluation runs.
-In every single run, participants should submit predictions for both Subtask1 and Subtask2 in two separate files.

 ## Data